frontal1660/VanuatuWebForensic/README.md

   <br/>

-##  :alien: <a name="link-fail-sftp">Get unsuccessfull FTP login attemps</a>
+##  :alien: <a name="link-adm-changed">Get the datetime crushadmin password was changed</a>

-We can extract the datetime where crushadmin password was changed:
+We can extract the datetime crushadmin password was changed:

 ```
 cat crushftp_all.log | grep 'password changed' | awk -F'|' '{print $2}'